 - Pre-Existing Conditions Won’t Be Covered Under a New Policy – Depending on the plan you choose, many pre-existing conditions may be covered under new plans.
 It is important to read the policy carefully and ask questions about coverage for any pre-existing condition you may have.

 - If I am Not Sick, I Don’t Need Health Insurance – Even if you are not currently sick or injured, having health insurance is essential as preventative care and wellness services are usually not provided unless you have coverage.
 Plus, health insurance in Dubai is mandatory under UAE federal law, so you’ll be in breach if you don’t have it and have complications with your eligibility and permission to remain in the emirates.
+We’ve created a guide called ‘Understanding Health Insurance Laws in Dubai‘ to help you learn about the important rules for health insurance.

 - I Can’t Change My Health Insurance Once I Sign Up— Most health insurance plans will allow you to make changes to your policy throughout the year.
 It is important to check the details of your individual plan to see what changes are permitted.